Date: Saturday, May 12, 2018

 - The Lourdes Paducah Iron Mom course does cross train tracks at certain areas

-- In the six year’s of its running, The Lourdes Paducah Iron Mom has not had an issue with train(s), we fervently hope that is the case every year as we understand it would be a quite a bummer should it occur.
-Certainly, many Boston Marathoners in September of 2016 were disheartened when they hit a slow-moving train at mile 7.
+- In the seven years of its running, The Lourdes Paducah Iron Mom has not had an issue with train(s), we fervently hope that is the case every year as we understand it would be a quite a bummer should it occur.

 - It can take a mile or more to stop a train, so a locomotive engineer who suddenly sees someone on the tracks will likely be unable to stop in time.
 Railroad property is private property.